-Members of the Network CWG participate in quarterly calls, face-to-face meetings and workshops.
+Members of the Network CWG participate in quarterly calls, in-person (or virtual) meetings and workshops.
 Protocol-specific CWGs are established for many HPTN studies and are comprised of CWG members from the CRSs conducting the study.
 Protocol-specific CWG calls take place on a routine basis.
 Participation in protocol team and other network committee conference calls and meetings occur as appropriate.